 Proving Fault in Medical Malpractice Cases

 Although doctors often are considered miracle workers, especially when they help patients escape early death or improve their quality of life, they're not perfect.
 More to the point, we cannot expect doctors—regardless of their experience or skill level—to "fix" all of our maladies without fail.
-However, we can indeed expect doctors to perform at a certain level of proficiency and professionalism.
-So even when a patient dies, the attending physician may have met or even exceeded the care that a similarly capable doctor would have provided.
+However, we can and should expect doctors to perform at a certain level of proficiency and professionalism.
+Yet, even when a patient dies, the attending physician may have met or even exceeded the care that a similarly capable doctor would have provided.

 But when a physician fails to meet this standard of care, and it results in an injury to the patient, that patient may seek damages for medical malpractice.
 There are a limited number of ways to prove medical malpractice, all of them based on whether the doctor exercised the proper standard of care.